 I just posted something elsewhere about how I sharpen for prints and I figured I’d get some extra mileage out of it by posting it here as well.
-A few disclaimers first, though:
+First, few disclaimers…

-- “Quick?”
+- “Quick Overview?”
 OK, the post is long.
 But there are whole books on sharpening, so by contrast I think this qualifies as a quick description.
 In fact, I’ve left a lot out of the description!

 And please understand that I’m most certainly not implying that my way is the right way.
 It works for me, and that people who view my prints often remark on their sharpness and detail.
 (And a few other things, too, I hope! :-)

-1. Shoot RAW and, of course, pay careful attention to stuff that affects image sharpness – choice of lens, aperture, very careful focus, consideration of DOF issues, consideration of diffraction blur issues, tripod, mlu or live view, remote release, etc.
+1. Shoot RAW and, of course, pay careful attention to stuff that affects image sharpness – choice of lens, aperture, very careful focus, consideration of DOF issues, consideration of diffraction blur issues, tripod, mirror lockup or live view (with electronic first curtain, if possible), remote release, etc.

 2. Using ACR (Adobe Camera Raw) to do my conversion I remove any dust spots, try to maximize image dynamic range without losing shadows or blowing highlights, perhaps do some color correction, etc.

 3. These days I move more and more of my post-processing into ACR rather than holding off until I move the file to Photoshop.
 Almost as a rule, I now do several types of sharpening in ACR.
 Here’s an overview.

 Amount varies depending on image content and the camera system used to make the image.
 For Canon 5DsR files I typically start with 150 in ACR.
 My Fujifilm x-trans sensor files may use a bit less “amount” – perhaps around 125.